 - 7c.1 This application, for the erection of an agricultural workers dwellinghouse, is considered to be contrary to the Development Plan for the reasons detailed in this report.
 The application is therefore recommended for refusal.
-There are not considered to be any material planning considerations to justify setting aside the terms of the Development Plan in this instance.
-The application partly founders on a deficiency of information as detailed in this report.
-Location of the proposed dwellinghouse nearer to the existing farm buildings would address concerns regarding impact on the open character of the countryside and minimise intrusion into the Antonine Wall buffer zone, whilst maintaining good visibility over the farm and providing security of the farm buildings. - 7c.2 If the Committee is of a mind to support this proposal it is considered that this would not constitute a significant departure to the Development Plan because of the minor nature of the development.
+There are considered to be no material planning considerations to justify setting aside the terms of the Development Plan in this instance.
+The application founders on a deficiency of information as detailed in this report. - 7c.2 If the Committee is of a mind to support this proposal it is considered that this would not constitute a significant departure to the Development Plan because of the minor nature of the development.